connexcs/docs/docs/developers/scriptforge.md

 You can assign scripts to customers:

 1. Select **Customer** from the menu.
-2. Choos a customer from the list by clicking its name.
+2. Choose a customer from the list by clicking its name.
 3. Navigate to the **Routing** tab
 4. Select a rate card from the table.

     ![alt text][s8]